Site map

 Emergency mode requirements

-Perhaps the most controversial set of requirements formulated by Roskosmos, included Rus-M's emergency capabilities, which seemed extremely conservative.
-From the moment of a liftoff, the rocket had to have the capability to clear the launch facility in the event of a complete failure of a single engine.
-There were also reports that, during manned launches, the rocket had to make it far and high enough on two remaining engines, to enable the crew vehicle to make a splashdown in the Pacific Ocean.
+Perhaps the most controversial set of requirements formulated by Roskosmos included Rus-M's emergency capabilities, which seemed extremely conservative.
+From the moment of liftoff, the rocket had to have the capability to clear the launch facility in the event of a complete failure of a single engine.
+There were also reports that, during manned launches, the rocket had to make it far and high enough on two remaining engines to enable the crew vehicle to make a splashdown in the Pacific Ocean.
 Thus, the manned spacecraft would avoid landing in the difficult terrain of the Far Eastern taiga, downrange from Vostochny.

 Second stage